Hypothesis: Uses

-In Plato's Meno (86e–87b), Socrates dissects virtue with a method used by mathematicians, that of "investigating from a hypothesis".
-In this sense, 'hypothesis' refers to a clever idea or to a convenient mathematical approach that simplifies cumbersome calculations.
-Cardinal Bellarmine gave a famous example of this usage in the warning issued to Galileo in the early 17th century: that he must not treat the motion of the Earth as a reality, but merely as a hypothesis.
+In Plato's Meno (86e–87b), Socrates dissects virtue with a method which he says is used by mathematicians, that of "investigating from a hypothesis".
+In this sense, 'hypothesis' refers to a clever idea or a short cut, or a convenient mathematical approach that simplifies cumbersome calculations.
+Cardinal Robert Bellarmine gave a famous example of this usage in the warning issued to Galileo in the early 17th century: that he must not treat the motion of the Earth as a reality, but merely as a hypothesis.

 In common usage in the 21st century, a hypothesis refers to a provisional idea whose merit requires evaluation.
 For proper evaluation, the framer of a hypothesis needs to define specifics in operational terms.
 A hypothesis requires more work by the researcher in order to either confirm or disprove it.
 In due course, a confirmed hypothesis may become part of a theory or occasionally may grow to become a theory itself.
 Normally, scientific hypotheses have the form of a mathematical model.
 Sometimes, but not always, one can also formulate them as existential statements, stating that some particular instance of the phenomenon under examination has some characteristic and causal explanations, which have the general form of universal statements, stating that every instance of the phenomenon has a particular characteristic.

-In entrepreneurial science, a hypothesis is used to formulate provisional ideas within a business setting.
+In entrepreneurial setting, a hypothesis is used to formulate provisional ideas about the attributes of products or business models.
 The formulated hypothesis is then evaluated, where the hypothesis is proven to be either "true" or "false" through a verifiability- or falsifiability-oriented experiment.